CQU-MM-Intelligent-Lab/CFVBENCH/README.md

 To set up the environment, you can use the provided `environment.yml` file.

 1. Create the conda environment:

     ```bash
     conda env create -f environment.yml
     ```

 2. Activate the environment:

     ```bash
     conda activate cfv
     ```

 3.  **Download Dataset**:

+    > **Note:** By downloading the file below, you agree to the Terms of Use and License outlined above.

     Download the dataset zip file from the following link:
     [CFVBench Dataset](https://drive.google.com/file/d/1UVc0MQaCT1YS89VlPMcL9fY7av-9Di8D/view?usp=sharing)

     After downloading, unzip the contents into the `Bench/` directory.
 The structure should look like this:

     ```
     Bench/
     ├── video_id_1.mp4